 Steering Group

-The guides are produced in partnership with a steering group comprising SNH, ADMG, BASC, BDS, FCS, LANTRA, SGA, LDNS, NTS, Deer Initiative, IDMF.
 Practitioners are encouraged to debate and share ideas to help develop future editions.
 Revisions and updates will also be made in light of new research, changes to policy and new legislation.
-There is a parallel set of guides for England and Wales produced by the Deer Initiative, and for Ireland by the Irish Deer Management Forum.